-After admiring the spectacular waterfalls set off by the rhododendron bushes in flower (although they are very invasive), we enjoyed a wholemeal scone and jam and a cup of coffee to help steel ourselves against the next half of the climb out of Loch Lomond.
+After admiring the spectacular waterfalls set off by the rhododendron bushes in flower (magnificent, although they are very invasive), we enjoyed a wholemeal scone and jam and a cup of coffee to help steel ourselves against the next half of the climb out of Loch Lomond.

 Because the route is so narrow, and because so many people are doing the West Highland Way, we tended to bump into the same people over and over depending on where we had all decided to take our stops.
 One group in particular we had encountered several times yesterday, a group of four sisters, the McDonalds, who had decided to do one fabulous walk together.
 One, Fiona, had brought her husband as a bagman, who was in charge of ferrying the girls around at the start and end of the day and was walking in to meet them.
 The girls are laughing and singing uproariously up the whole of the West Highland Way.

 As well as the people we met some significant insects.
-The dor beetle, important for tunnelling dung into the ground.
+The dor beetle is important for tunnelling dung into the ground.
 Its underside is spectacular metallic blue, as I saw when we came across one stranded on its back: